-Planning a Winter Destination Wedding?
-Part 1: September is Key
+Planning a Winter Destination Wedding? : Advanced Planning is Key

-Don’t Let Paperwork Derail Your Winter Wedding: Why September is Key
+Don’t Let Paperwork Derail Your Winter Wedding: Why You Need to Plan in Advance

 Dreaming of a destination wedding this winter?
 Whether it’s sandy beaches or sparkling snow, you’ll want to read this before you book your flights!
 This is Part One of a special series: stay tuned for Parts Two and Three, where we’ll share tips and timelines for tropical and arctic weddings.